• Skip to main content

 My Little Red’s classroom was having a “Get to know your classmates” potluck.
 I know how important these events are to him.
 He’s also trying to impress a girl… 3rd grade times have changed, folks!
 I had to take something spectacular to his first classroom potluck of the year.
 Somewhere in the home goods section at Target, I decided on a Salsa de Piña, or Pineapple Salsa.
 It is Hispanic Heritage Month after all.

-Have you seen my Little Red?
-If not, check out my ABOUT ME.
-He is a redhead, flaming ginger hair, blue-green eyes.
+My Little Red is a redhead, flaming ginger hair, blue-green eyes.
 He’s my everything… His Mexican mom also speaks Spanish to him.
 I used to get tons of head turns, but now I don’t notice it as much.
-He understands español, but he won’t respond.
-It’s quite frustrating, but maybe one day…
+He understands español!

 Shopping at Target